-We all get a ton of email newsletters in our inboxes every week.
 Every time you sign up for a new product, service or online personality, you’re likely to get some form of email response.
 We talk a lot about engagement, conversion and open rates – but few people address usability & functionality.
-I love to be inspired by great design — but there are a few things that just drive me batty about the typical email newsletter.
+I love to be inspired by great design — but there are a few things to watch out for so you don’t turn off your email readers.

-Recently I got a newsletter from a local studio that looked like this.
+Recently I got a newsletter from a local yoga studio that looked like this.

 This studio may not be aware of it, but many email users have images turned OFF by default.
 There’s nothing compelling me to take the extra step to view the images.
 Why are you instantly turning off your audience by making them click one more thing?